kiemaBruce/alx-low_level_programming/0x00-hello_world/README.md

 0-preprocessor - runs a C file through the preprocessor and saves the result into another file.
+## 1-compiler
-1-compiler - compiles a C file but does not link.
+Compiles a C file but does not link.
+         - The C file name is saved in the variable $CFILE
+	 - The output file is named the same as the C file, but with the extension .o instead of .c
 ## 2-assembler
 Generates the assembly code of a C code and save it in an output file.
 	- The C file name is saved in the variable $CFILE